Can Divorcing Parents Share the Nest?

 - Do the stresses outweigh the benefits?
 And what other options are feasible?

-For most, the answers to these questions mean that nesting works best as a temporary arrangement, though there are the rare examples of couples who nest until their children leave for college.
-On the other hand, nesting is almost always inappropriate when a parent faces mental illness or addiction or domestic violence.
+For most, the answers to these questions mean that nesting works best as a temporary arrangement, though there are rare examples of couples who nest until their children leave for college.
+On the other hand, nesting is almost always inappropriate when a parent faces mental illness or addiction, or domestic violence.

 Nesting can be nurturing and viable for the whole family when parents are respectful, cooperative, and work with a clearly drafted parenting plan.
 Like all good parenting arrangements, the best one is the one that works.